mmbishop/gwt-test/README.md

 1. ```public``` is the default scope, so the context class can be declared as a ```static class```

 2. Groovy's Lambda syntax is a little different than Java's.
 The function implementations must be enclosed in curly braces, and the arguments go inside the curly braces.
-For example, the function implementation
+For example, the Java function implementation

 ```
 context -> assertThat(context.quotient, is(Double.POSITIVE_INFINITY));
 ```

-in Java looks like this in Groovy:
+looks like this in Groovy:

 ```
 { context -> assertThat(context.quotient, is(Double.POSITIVE_INFINITY)) }